matthewmiled/Intro-to-JS/README.md

 # Intro-to-JS
-A basic TODO list project as an introduction to JavaScript
+A basic TODO list project as an introduction to JavaScript.
+Purely frontend.